uswds/uswds-site/pages/design-tokens/overview.md

 ### Example: Tokens in settings and component Sass

 Tokens can be expressed as variables, which is how most Design System theme settings work.
-For instance, the following is an example of theme settings from `_uswds-theme-spacing.scss` showing settings variables assigned spacing unit tokens:
+For instance, the following is an example of theme settings in `_uswds-theme.scss` showing settings variables assigned spacing unit tokens:

 ```
 $theme-grid-container-max-width:    'desktop';